matter-labs/zinc/zinc-book/src/02-getting-started/01-first-circuit.md

 `zargo build`

 The command above will write the bytecode to the `build` directory located in the project root.
-There are also `witness.json` file in the `build` directory, which is used to provide the secret witness data to the circuit.
+There is also a file called `witness.json` in the `build` directory, which is used to provide the secret witness data to the circuit.

 ## Trusted setup